KrishnaPramodParupudi/kaggle-mcp-server/README.md

        }
      }

-📜 Usage
+# 📜 Usage

      Once configured:

      Start Claude Desktop.

      Start the Kaggle MCP server (Run kaggle-server.py as a Python File).

      You can now use MCP tools defined in kaggle-server.py, for example:

      get_competitions_list: Fetches the list of available Kaggle competitions and returns them in a JSON-friendly format.

-🛠️ About the Code
+# 🛠️ About the Code

      kaggle-server.py registers MCP tools using the @mcp.tool() decorator.

      The server communicates with Claude via MCP and exposes Kaggle API methods.

      Example tool:

      @mcp.tool()
      def get_competitions_list() -> list[dict]:
          """
          Fetch the list of available Kaggle competitions.
          """

-✅ Requirements
+# ✅ Requirements

       Python 3.10+

       Kaggle API credentials (kaggle.json)

       Dependencies listed in requirements.txt

-🔒 Security Notes
+# 🔒 Security Notes

      Never commit your kaggle.json file to source control.

      Ensure the .kaggle folder has restricted permissions.

-Would you like me to also include example CLI usage (like running python kaggle-server.py directly to test), or keep the README scoped only to Claude integration?